socialisewrld/browserhtml/README.md

 Wayfarer is based on *Browser.html* is a research project aimed at building an experimental [Servo][] browser in HTML.
 This project has 2 major pieces:

 - _Graphene_: a runtime for building native apps in HTML.
 It's currently in development and part of Servo.
-- _Browser.html_: an experimental browser UI for desktop.
+- _Wayfarer_: an experimental browser UI for desktop.

 This repository is for Browser.html (the front-end).
 Active development of Graphene happens in the [Servo][] repository.
 Questions?
-Check out the [FAQ](https://github.com/browserhtml/browserhtml/wiki/FAQ).
+Check out the [FAQ](https://github.com/socialisewrld/wayfarer/wiki/FAQ).

 ![browser](./browser.gif)

 ## Contributing

 We welcome contributions from anyone.
-See [CONTRIBUTING.md](https://github.com/browserhtml/browserhtml/blob/master/CONTRIBUTING.md) for help getting started.
+See [CONTRIBUTING.md](https://github.com/socialisewrld/wayfarer/blob/master/CONTRIBUTING.md) for help getting started.

 ## Development